-Limit overruns are reported to the DPU and, if necessary, endangered subsystems are disconnected autonomously by the PCM onboard software.
+Limit overruns are reported to the DPU and, if necessary, endangered subsystems are disconnected autonomously by the PCM software.

-14.3 CRB power converters
+14.3.
+CRB PCMs

-The two CRB Power Converter Modules (Figure 31) are located in the CRB boxes.
-They provide six supply voltages for the detector electronics, the housekeeping board and operational heater at the CCD.
+A CRB Power Converter Module (CRB PCM, see Figure 31) is located in each of the two CRB boxes.
+It provides six supply voltages for the detector electronics, the housekeeping board and operational heater at the CCD.

-The CRB power converters provide electrical isolation from the S/C power bus.
-They are based on a regulated switching DC/DC converter with high efficiency.
+The CRB PCM provides electrical isolation from the spacecraft primary power bus.
+It is based on a regulated switching DC/DC converter with high efficiency.
 Minimisation of conducted EMC, emission and susceptibility is achieved by EMI filters and snubbers at the switching stage of the converter.

 Due to the sensitivity of the analogue signal chain to external noise, converter switching was synchronized with the pixel readout.
 The CCD Readout Board provides the synchronization signal to the converter.
 The phase of this so-called 'Sync Pos' signal can be shifted by one of 32 possible incremental steps relative to the pixel readout period to achieve operation with lowest noise pick-up.
-If, however, the synchronization signal is not available, the CRB power converter operates in free-running mode.
+If, however, the synchronization signal is not available, the CRB PCM operates in free-running mode.
 In nominal operation, this condition occurs only during power-on when the circuitry for synchronization signal is not yet settled.

-15 Onboard software
+15. Onboard Software

-The OSIRIS flight software is composed of three sections: Kernel software OSIRIS UDP library OSIRIS scientific library.
+The OSIRIS flight software is composed of three sections:

-15.1 Kernel software
+- kernel software

+- OSIRIS UDP library

+- OSIRIS science library.

+15.1.
+KERNEL SOFTWARE

-The kernel software provides the low level functionality of OSIRIS, e.g. the TM/TC interface and the hardware drivers.
+The kernel software provides the low-level functionality of OSIRIS, e.g. the TM/TC interface and the hardware drivers.
 A novel concept of onboard operational procedures was implemented for instrument control, image acquisition and process sequencing.
-The OSIRIS Command Language (OCL) is a systematic approach to generate or to adapt on-board application software for instruments with varying operational profiles during mission.
+The OSIRIS Command Language (OCL) is a systematic approach to generate or to adapt onboard application software for instruments with varying operational profiles during mission.
 It continues and extends previous approaches, as e.g. applied in SOHO/SUMER by Kayser-Threde (Birk, 1992).
-OCL comprises of a middleware-system for (1) application layer functions with operational sequences in a high-level language (so-called User Defined Programs, UDPs, and Persistent Operational Programs, POPs), (2) upload of UDPs, and (3) on-board script execution, supported by virtual machines which interpret the precompiled scripts.
-Software integrity is supported by on-board checks as well as by language inherent features.
+OCL comprises a middleware-system for (1) application layer functions with operational sequences in a high-level language (so-called User Defined Programs, UDPs, and Persistent Operational Programs, POPs), (2) upload of UDPs, and (3) onboard script execution, supported by virtual machines which interpret the precompiled scripts.
+Software integrity is supported by onboard checks as well as by language-inherent features.